w1ldc4rd-w1z4rd/command-line-collective/2024/03-27-ollama-local-llms/05-ollama-custom-model-files.md

 ### **num_ctx**

-- **What It Does**: Sets how much text the model looks at when coming up with the next word.
+- **What It Does**: Determines the length of the text context that the model considers when predicting the next word or token.
+This parameter specifies the maximum number of words or tokens from the input that the model will use to generate its response.
+A larger context can help the model understand the overall meaning and produce more relevant output, but it may also require more computational resources.
 - **Default Value**: *2048* (words)
 - **Min/Max**: Depends on the model's capabilities, but typically ranges from 512 to 4096 or more.
 - **Example**: *PARAMETER num_ctx 4096*